ZDATE_LARGE_TIME_DIFF

 ABAP processor detected an internal system error.

-The current ABAP program "ZRSALERTDISP" had to be terminated because the ABAP
+current ABAP program "ZRSALERTDISP" had to be terminated because the

 processor discovered an invalid system state.